UvietoboreA/Sentiment-Analysis-Social-Media-Data/README.md

 ✅ **Apply topic modeling** to uncover key discussion themes about brands.
 ✅ **Visualize sentiment trends** using data visualization techniques.

-This project was completed during my **internship at Prodigy InfoTech**, providing **real-world experience** in sentiment analysis and text mining.
+This project provides valuable insights into how **brands are perceived online** and helps businesses **optimize their marketing and customer engagement strategies**.

 ---